mattermost/mattermost-developer-documentation/site/content/extend/plugins/community-plugin-marketplace.md

 **Functional Requirements (Checked by a QA tester)**

-1. The plugin works as expected with the latest version of Mattermost.
+1. The plugin must set a `min_server_version` in the manifest.
-2. The plugin works as expected with the latest ESR version of Mattermost.
-This must not be checked if `min_server_version` is higher than the latest ESR version.
+2. The plugin must work on all Mattermost versions greater or equal then `min_server_version`.

 Please note, that Mattermost reserves the right to reject any plugin submission from the marketplace.